 Rule 35A.
 Committee chairs may schedule working sessions for the purpose of revising legislation in committee, reviewing a proposed committee report, or to discuss with the committee the content of the legislation.
 The chair may issue a report of the committee recommending that the legislation be brought to the full council for consideration, provided that a quorum of the committee is present and a vote is taken in a public meeting, hearing or working session.
 The committee chair may schedule a working session under the requirements of the open meeting law and process established in Rule 34.
 The purpose of the working session will be to discuss and deliberate on proposed changes to the legislation before the committee.
 The changes outlined at that working session would then be incorporated into the legislation, and included in the committee report regarding the legislation.
 More than one working session may be held on the same legislation and working sessions may be scheduled to review more than one piece of legislation at the same time.
 Subject to the will of the chair, working sessions may be scheduled to occur at times separate from the hearings, or directly afterward.
 While members of the public may attend working sessions, there will be no public comment period.
 Public participation and draft materials at working sessions shall be limited to councillors and chair invitees.

 Committee Appointment, Structure, and Role

 Rule 36.
 All councillors shall be considered as members of each standing committee.
 The president of the council shall name those members of each committee, including its chair and vice-chair, who are authorized to vote on matters in the committee.
 All other members of each committee are not authorized to vote on such matters in the committee.
 A quorum of the committee shall be determined on the basis of voting members only.

-The role of each committee shall be to provide a forum for in-depth review and analysis of all city departments, boards, and agencies, and to provide a means for residents to address their concerns with regard to services provided by the city.
+The role of each committee shall be to provide a forum for in-depth review and analysis of all matters that come before city departments, boards, and agencies, and to provide a means for residents to address their concerns with regard to services provided by the city.